axflow/axflow/docs/documentation/models/node.md

 ## `streamJsonResponse`

 This function enables pipeing chunks from a `ReadableStream` to a Node.js `ServerResponse` object.
-This is the Node.js equivalent of the [`StreamingJsonResponse`](/documentation/models/shared.md#streamingjsonresponse).
+This is the Node.js standard library equivalent of [`StreamingJsonResponse`](/documentation/models/shared.md#streamingjsonresponse).

 ```ts
 /**